soft00null/Speech-analytics-Cloud-Functions/Google-functions-analytics-voxrec/README.md

 2 - On the top bar click on 'Create function'

+3 - Fill the settings:

-3 - *Name it whatever you want
+    Name it whatever you want

-    *Allocate memory.
+    Allocate memory.
 128Mb should be enough

-    *Trigger: select 'Cloud Storage Bucket' and select your desired bucket from the dropdown.
+    Trigger: select 'Cloud Storage Bucket' and select your desired bucket from the dropdown.
 This bucket should be the same bucket where your recordings end up after they finish.
 Set this bucket into voxrec.

-    *We will just use the inline editor: All you need to do is copy and paste the content of this two files (index.js and package.json) into each respective tab.
+    We will just use the inline editor: All you need to do is copy and paste the content of this two files (index.js and package.json) into each respective tab.
 Make sure to have filled index.js with your analytics partners credentials!

-    *Stage bucket: select the deployment bucket we set up at the begining of this tutorial.
+    Stage bucket: select the deployment bucket we set up at the begining of this tutorial.

-    *Function to execute: processFile
+    Function to execute: processFile